Academic Catalog

 ECON 32500 Public Finance (LA)

 This course centers around the role of government in the economy.
 In particular, we will study how government taxation and expenditure policies affect the economy and the welfare of its citizens.
 Topics include resource allocation, budgeting, income distribution, social safety nets, and other current policy debates.
-Prerequisites: ECON 20100.
+Prerequisites: Any 200-level ECON course.
 (IRR)

 Attributes: SS